Home / State Benefits / Missouri

 What benefits do Missouri veterans get?

-Missouri offers veteran benefits across property tax, education, vehicle.
-Highlights include Property Tax Credit (Circuit Breaker), Wartime Veterans' Survivors Grant, Free License Plate.
+Missouri offers veteran benefits across property tax, income tax, education, employment, vehicle, recreation, other, veterans home.
+Highlights include Missouri Property Tax Credit Claim (Circuit Breaker) - 100% disabled veterans, Military Retirement Pay Deduction (full), VA Disability Compensation - not taxed.
 Eligibility varies — some benefits require a VA disability rating, 100% P&T status, or combat service.

 What property tax exemption do disabled veterans get in Missouri?